nayanpup/nayan-gsheetxml-training/README.md

 ### How to setup

-- We need create [Google service account](https://support.google.com/a/answer/7378726?hl=en) and download JSON file which has all the credentials.
+- Create [Google service account](https://support.google.com/a/answer/7378726?hl=en) and download JSON file which has all the credentials.
+- Enable Google Sheets API and Google Drive API.
 - Next step is to setup environment variables for google account and give file path
   ```
   GS_AUTH_FILE=service-account-credentials.json